ABOUT US

 He combines volunteering for Firefly with his business career and mentoring young people.

-Sebastian is a non-executive director of Neptune Europe, CIL Management Consultants and STL Tech and he advises a number of early stage businesses.
+Sebastian is a non-executive director of CIL Management Consultants, Sentry Fire Safety Group and STL Tech and he advises a number of early stage businesses.

 Previously he was the managing partner of CIL; operating in Somerset, London and Chicago.
 CIL specialises in helping high growth business with their growth strategy and gaining investment.